Diesel Repair Shop Profit

 In this article, we take a high-level look at how profit should break down (and the levers that are in your control); how big the industry average repair order is; and how profitable the average repair order should be.
 We’ll also discuss some of the factors that will influence those levers.

-If your shop is firing on all cylinders, your profit should be 25% of sales.
+In general, if your shop is firing on all cylinders, we suggest your profit should be 25% of sales.
 Overhead should be 30%, labor 20%, and parts 25%.
-It’s as simple as that.

 Levers You Can Pull